What would you like to know more about?

 • Inbox is full or the size of the email or attachment is too large to fit in the inbox

 • The recipient has his/her email set to "Vacation/Auto-Reply".
 The email was delivered to their inbox, but you will still receive an "undelivered" notification.
-If this continues for months on end, you may want to remove the contact.
+If this continues for a long period of time, you may want to remove the contact.

 • A receiving server may block the recipient's email and place it in a "blocked" category.
 You're more likely to see this when communicating with corporate, educational, or government institutions.
-The recipient will need to ask their employer to unblock the email or provide you with an alternative.
+The recipient must ask their employer to unblock the email or provide you with an alternative.

 Tip: Email that cannot be delivered (aka bounced email) has a negative impact on the success of an email campaign and erodes confidence in communication between a church, parish, or other organization and it's members.
 If you have email addresses that bounce repeatedly, consider removing the option to send email to this particular address while you're investigating the problem or attempting to contact the recipient.